andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 #### Detecting Propaganda

 With the ability to automatically generate relatively believable propaganda articles quickly, it becomes critical that there is a way to automatically determine what is real and what is fake.
-To this end, the authors of this paper examined using Grover as a discriminator and compared its discriminative capabilities against other models including BERT [Devlin et al., 2019], GPT-2, and FastText [Joulin et al., 2017].
+To this end, the authors of this paper examined how to use Grover as a discriminator and compared its discriminative capabilities against other models including BERT [Devlin et al., 2019], GPT-2, and FastText [Joulin et al., 2017].

 They use two evaluations to determine the best model for discrimination.
 The first is the **unpaired setting**, in which the discriminator is given a single news article at a time, and must determine if it was written by a human or a machine.
 The second is the **paired setting**, in which the discriminator is given two news articles with the same metadata, one of which is written by a human and one which was written by a machine.
 The model must then determine which one has a higher probability of being written by a machine.
 The results were as follows: